-A single-vendor e-commerce website is a marketplace where a single seller or business owner is selling products or services to buyers or customers.
-A multi-vendor e-commerce website is a marketplace where multiple sellers or business owners are selling products or services to a variety types of customers.
+A single-vendor e-commerce website is a marketplace where a single seller or business owner is selling their products or services to buyers or customers and in a multi-vendor e-commerce website or marketplace where multiple sellers or business owners are selling their products or services to a variety types of customers.

 - Single-vendor: in a single-vendor e-commerce website 2 users are engaged – 1) seller or business owner and 2) buyer or customer.
 The only seller or business owner reserves the admin authority to sell products or services to the customers.

 - Multi-vendor: in a multi-vendor e-commerce website 3 users are engaged – 1) admin, 2) seller, and 3) buyer.
 The admin and seller are not the same like a single-vendor marketplace.
 Several sellers sell their products or services and the admin earns a certain commission on each sale.

 - Single-vendor: in a single-vendor e-commerce website, the admin runs advertisements targeting only potential buyers.

 - Multi-vendor: in a multi-vendor e-commerce website, the admin runs advertisements targeting both potential buyers as well as sellers.

 - Single-vendor: income opportunities are less compared to multi-vendor e-commerce marketplaces.
 Sources of income include – revenue generated for sales, affiliate sales, banner ads, etc.